gega/backup/README.md

 and spending even more time on them.
 The last time I used Back In Time, it took five hours to finish.
 Similar operation can be done in ~10% of that time with this tool.

-Simple benchmark on a Thinkpad X1 Carbon gen4, i7-6600U, 16GB ram, Samsung 970 EVO Plus 2TB:
+Simple benchmark on a Thinkpad X1 Carbon gen4, i7-6600U, 16GB ram, Samsung 970 EVO Plus 2TB, backup disk is a TOSHIBA external USB 4TB, 5Gbps:

 | action                       | time  | unit    |
 | ---------------------------- | ----- | ------- |